cgrimes01/FullStackTest/README.md

 ## Setup
 1. Clone the repository, check-out the `react` branch.
-2. Open the visual studio solution and build it.
+2. Open the visual studio solution and build it (this should do an npm install in the ClientApp as well)
-3. Navigate to FullStackTest/ClientApp and run `npm install`
+3. Open the FullStackTest/ClientApp folder in VS Code (or equivalent IDE) and run `npm start`.
-4. When that's finished, run `npm start`.
-5. Run the visual studio solution, it should open a web browser showing the application.
+4. Run the visual studio solution, it should open a web browser showing the application.

 Check that making a change to the code in ClientApp causes the browser to refresh.